-Kristin Dutcher Mann, a faculty member since 2003, is a specialist in the history of Colonial Latin America and the U.S.-Mexico borderlands and holds a Ph.D from Northern Arizona in Flagstaff.
-She is a former high school history and geography teacher, and she serves as the coordinator for the department’s secondary social studies education program.
+Kristin Dutcher Mann, a faculty member since January 2003, is a specialist in the history of Colonial Latin America and the U.S.-Mexico borderlands.
+Dr. Mann holds a Ph.D from Northern Arizona in Flagstaff.
+She is a former high school history and geography teacher, and she serves as the coordinator for the department’s social studies education program.

-As part of her work with social studies teachers, both pre-professional and professional, she serves as educational specialist for the “Liberty” Teaching American History grant project in conjunction with the Little Rock School District.
-Dr. Mann has also worked on educational materials and professional development for educators related to the Life Interrupted: The Japanese American Experience in WWII Arkansas project since 2003.
-She serves on the board of the Arkansas Council for the Social Studies and is the coordinator of the Arkansas District 7 National History Day competition.
+As part of her work with social studies teachers, both pre-professional and professional, she has collaborated on several grant projects in conjunction with the Little Rock School District and the Arkansas Council for the Social Studies.
+Dr. Mann worked on educational materials and professional development for educators related to the Life Interrupted: The Japanese American Experience in WWII Arkansas project since 2003.
+In 2018 she received a $20,000 grant from the Library of Congress to create the Arkansas Primary Source Sets project.
+Dr. Mann serves on the boards of the Arkansas Council for the Social Studies and the Arkansas Women’s History Institute and is the coordinator of the Arkansas District 7 National History Day competition.
+Dr. Mann was honored for her outstanding work in the community with UA Little Rock’s Faculty Excellence Award in Public Service in 2014.

-Dr. Mann’s current research interests include Colonial Latin American borderlands; music, religion and identity, mission music and dance, Mifflin W. Gibbs, as well as Arkansas and Mexico.
+Dr. Mann’s current research interests include Colonial Latin American borderlands; bells, music, religion and identity, mission music and dance; Arkansas politician and businessman Mifflin W. Gibbs, as well as relations between Arkansas and Mexico.

-“Musical Cultures of the Ibero-American Borderlands,” Oxford Handbook of the Ibero-American Borderlands, ed.
+“Musical Cultures of the Ibero-American Borderlands,” co-authored with Drew Edward Davies.
+Oxford Handbook of the Ibero-American Borderlands, ed.
 Danna Levin Rojo and Cynthia Radding.
-Oxford: Oxford University Press, 2016.
+Oxford: Oxford University Press, 2019.

 “The Latin American Musical Tradition,” Oxford Bibliographies Online. http://www.oxfordbibliographies.com/view/document/obo-9780199766581/obo-9780199766581-0179.xml, October 2015.